SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 1. The medical literature is full of examples of accidental discoveries that led to important advances in science.

 unless - (conjunction) used to say what will or will not happen if something else does not happen or is not true; except if:
+She won’t go unless you go (= If you do not go, she will not go either, but if you go, she will go).
+You can’t get a job unless you’ve got the experience (= You can only get a job if you have experience).

 figure something/someone out - (phrasal verb) to finally understand something or someone, or find the solution to a problem after a lot of thought:
 1. I can't figure out why he did it.